Post to Post Synchronicity No Coincidence

 Tag surfing is a lot like a Box of Chocolate.

-You never know what you’re going to get until you “Bite into the Post“.
+You never know what you’re going to get until you “Bite into the Post.

 With all due respect to Forrest Gump, I got quite a bite out of the tag for “Letting go” recently.
 An articlepulled” me in, as I chewed word after word, savoring the taste of something new but instantly familiar.
 The post explained the best process for “Letting Go” that I have ever encountered, and I knew I had to share it with others immediately upon reading it.
 What hit me, however, was the name of the author quoted.

-A student in a reflexology class a month earlier advised me to read a book by the same writer.
+A student in a reflexology classes a month earlier advised me to read a book by the same writer.
 I began to read, and I felt I was just introduced to a “new teacher” for my life, someone who would show me a new way of viewing the world.
 The more I read, the more I related to the book’s findings, which seemed to confirm something I had already known, but could never put into words.

 Now, tasting a second piece of that box of chocolate, I know I have more exploring do to with the same author.
 Watch out.
 Before you know it, I will have devoured the entire container of goodies.
 Below shows my “Eureka” moment upon surfing Gilda’s Post: